nihaa1/nihaa1/README.md

-- 👋 Hi, I’m @nihaa1
+- 👋 Hi, I’m Nihaal Ahmed
-- 👀 I’m interested in ...
+- 👀 I’m interested in embedded systems.
 - 📚 I'm currently pursuing B.S. in Computer Engineering at Cal State Long Beach
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 nihaa1/nihaa1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.